h4rdr4d4/python-app/README.md

 # python-app
-Repository dedicated to learn and build a end-to-end python app
+Repository dedicated to learn and build an end-to-end python app